inesp/inesp.github.io/_posts/2019-08-13-github-aliases-cheatsheet.md

   pr-1010
 ```

 Hopefully, some of these commands are helpful to you.
-At the very least, they show that any kind of workflow can at least partially be automated.
+At the very least, they show that any kind of workflow can be fully or partially automated.